matecsapo/Fantasy-Premier-League-Model/README.md

       - substitutions

 ## Predictions:
-  - Predictions are published gameweek-ly, generally refreshed multiple times in days before team set deadline
+  - Predictions are published gameweekly, generally refreshed multiple times in days before team set deadline
   - Predictions are organzied by gameweek and model used in the folder predictions/

 ## Status